RS-ML-Hub/DeerAudioClassifier/README.md

 ## Key Features:
 - **Anomaly Detection:** Automatically identifies potential deer sounds from at least three syncoronized hourly recordings, minimizing manual processing.
-- **Deep Learning Classification:** Utilizes ResNet50, MobileNetV2, and EfficientNet-B2 models to classify audio clips as "deer" or "non-deer".
+- **Deep Learning Classification:** Utilizes ResNet50, MobileNetV2, and EfficientNet-B2 models to classify audio clips as "deer" or `non-deer`.
 - **Ensemble Approach:** Combines predictions from all three models using a majority voting scheme to determine the final label.